felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

 Then follow these steps to map items between TastyCloud and HubRise:

-1. Login to your TastyCloud back office.
+1. Log in to your TastyCloud back office.

 1. Click **Mapping des produits** (Products mapping) from the left navigation panel.